 Since it was rather cold while we were there, we spent most of our time at the inn or a Roman Hospitium.
 This is where travellers were resting in Roman times.
-And this is where we had lunch and enjoyed in a nice cosy atmosphere.
-Well, we did felt as an ancient travellers for a moment.
+And this is where we had lunch and enjoyed a pleasant, cosy atmosphere.
+Well, we did feel as ancient travellers for a moment.

-Restaurant there was really nice and we had some delicious pizza.
+The restaurant there was really nice, and we had some delicious pizza.
 I’m not sure was it because of the cold outside or that historical environment, but food in Archeon was so delicious!